Sonic the Hedgehog 2 (16-bit)/Development

 In all of these screenshots, Sonic and Tails have their final animations, but are often seen in zones which were altered (or scrapped!) before release.
 This prototype was also used for the game's manual in North America.

-Signs that Mystic Cave Zone is still being mistakenly referred to as "Dust Hill Zone".
+Signs that Mystic Cave Zone is still being referred to as "Dust Hill Zone", consistent with the pre-beta prototype.

 The ridable balls are still in place in Oil Ocean Zone.